Our Story

 After meeting with former Scarborough Police Chief and longtime friend, Robbie Moulton, Dave began a quest to create a documentary that could be used in classrooms to educate students, and to serve as a catalyst for discussion about the use of chemicals and the potential, unforeseen consequences.
 Research shows delayed first use is associated with reduced risk of chemical dependency.
 Ninety percent of all people suffering from SUD began using in their teens.

 In the summer of 2020, Dave was introduced to Reggie Groff of Groff Video.
 He then met journalist Tory Ryden and editor Andrew Reed.
-These three professionals agreed to join the team and the project was under way.
+These three professionals agreed to join the team and the project was underway.

 Recognizing the importance of gaining the perspective of young people, Dave reached out to local high school administrators to solicit the involvement of students.
 The non-profit SEED (Students Empowered to End Dependency) was created in 2020.
 Initially, five schools (this number continues to grow) agreed to participate.
 Students have helped with interviewing, filming, editing, website creation, transcription, and social media updates.
 Students have said that the experience of meeting and working with people in recovery makes SUD more relatable.
 In 2021, SEED hired recent Gorham HS grad, Kathryn Morin, who contributes tremendous energy and a youthful perspective.